gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    and choose 'temperature'.
+    and choose *temperature*.

-    From the generated file, we can see that temperature started from 0, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few
+..  container:: justify

-    picoseconds:
+    From the generated *Tnvt.xvg* file, we can see that temperature started from 0, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few picoseconds.

 .. figure:: figures/bulksolution/temperature-light.png
     :alt: Gromacs tutorial : temperature versus time.